vrruiz/roboblocks/src/blocks/math_random/README.md

 math_random
 ===========

 Returns a random number between the given limits.
+To set up the random number generator, you should not connect Arduino analog pin A5.

 Parameters
 ----------